jodybrunette/Predicting-House-Prices/README.md

 # Predicting-House-Prices
-Guided Project for Prediction House Prices
+Guided Project for Predicting House Prices using Linear Regression